GDPR Policy

 GDPR Policy in a Positive Light

-BDP Agency aims to provide you with our genuine advice about the new laws surrounding Business to Business Data Protection.
+Business Data Prospects aims to provide you with genuine advice about the new laws surrounding Business to Business Data Protection.

-We struggle to find information on the internet that is not loaded with fear and can sometimes be extremely confusing.
-However, BDP will always provide you with reference documents from official channels to support our advice.
+We struggle to find information on the internet that doesn’t load with fear and also can sometimes become extremely confusing.
+However, Business Data Prospects will always provide you with reference documents from official channels to support our advice.

-Here at BDP, in the run-up to the implementation of a GDPR Policy, we were struggling to find information on the internet that did not load with fear, uncertainty and doubt (FUD) to frighten you about everything or anything to do with the General Data Protection Regulation (GDPR).
+Here at Business Data Prospects, in the run-up to the implementation of a GDPR Policy, we were struggling to find information on the internet that did not load with fear, uncertainty and also doubt (FUD) to frighten you about everything or anything to do with the General Data Protection Regulation (GDPR).

 Many companies took this opportunity to provide plenty of fear-based articles stating everything from how you are sticking your head in the sand….
 To….how they are going to lock you up and throw away the key……countdown clocks to the chilling date in May 2018.